ciroceissler/cmake_example/README.md

-# cmake_example
+# CMake Example

-cmake example with SystemC, fftw and OpenMP
+CMake configuration to work with:

+- SystemC 2.3.1
+- FFTW 3.3.2
+- OpenMP